 The EPA recommendations are an excellent baseline for starting to think about LDAR.
 Still, because of the regulatory mindset, all too often, that’s where teams settle on their adoption and implementation.

-That means that too many teams are still using old technology and a dated approach to LDAR.
+That means too many teams still use old technology and a dated approach to LDAR.

-By focusing on inspecting each component which is a potential leak point, teams end up stuck implementing an expensive approach that allows for annual inspections at best.
+By focusing on inspecting each component that is a potential leak point, teams end up stuck implementing an expensive approach that allows for annual inspections at best.

 The obvious answer is to increase the frequency of inspections.

-But the inspection protocols are focused on finding every minute leak and expensive.
-It’s just not cost-effective to take the same approach to gas leak detection.
+But the inspection protocols are expensive and focused on finding every minute leak.
+As a result, taking the same approach to gas leak detection is not cost-effective.

 How do we do that?

 We start with Pareto’s rule.
-The largest leaks are the smallest in number and account for the majority of the potential gas leak.
+The most significant leaks are the smallest in number and account for most of the potential gas leaked.

 So we focus on using technology that helps identify large leaks faster.
-Our overview scan methodology implements systems that can cost-effectively identify large leaks through regular inspections.
-If we inspect each month, then the average large leak is found in two weeks, resulting in a 90% reduction from an annual approach, for example.
+For example, our overview scan methodology implements systems that can cost-effectively identify large leaks through regular inspections.
+If we inspect each month, the average large leak is found in two weeks, resulting in a 90% reduction from an annual approach.

-We ensure that each detailed inspection uses the BSER technology (sniffers, OGI, etc.), which are orders of magnitude more productive for identifying gas leaks than the traditional FID approach first recommended by the EPA.
+We ensure that each detailed inspection uses the BSER technology (sniffers, OGI, etc.), which is more productive for identifying gas leaks than the traditional FID approach first recommended by the EPA.